-The helmet suits for people who allow themselves luxury, and we also taken disabled people into account, and now they can wash their hair without someone's help.
-This helmet also helps hairdressers by saving costs on workers, allowing them to focus their customers.
+The helmet suits people who allow themselves luxury, and the entrepreneurs have also taken disabled people into account.
+The device will enable them to wash their hair without someone's help.
+This helmet also helps hairdressers by saving costs on workers, allowing them to focus on their customers.

-"If your hands and full and things are messy - Shower Helmet is your right choice!"
+The slogan is: "If your hands are full and things are messy - Shower Helmet is your right choice!"

-A safe-to-use iron - Tal thought of this idea when he thought of the number of house fires caused by a turned on iron.
+A safe-to-use iron - Tal came up with this idea when he thought of the number of house fires caused by a turned on iron.

-His idea is to add a chip to the iron that will sense the cloth temperature and adjust itself to it, and if it senses a dangerous temperature, it will turn off automatically.
+His idea is to add a chip to the iron that will sense the cloth temperature and adjust itself to it, and if it detects a dangerous temperature, it will turn off automatically.

 Crazy Bottle - A special bottle for cyclists

-Safe Cook - A sensor for the stove that will alarm when fire is burning for too long pointlessly, will spray water and put out the fire.
+Safe Cook - A sensor for the stove that will set off an alarm when the fire is burning for too long pointlessly; it will spray water and put out the fire.

 At the convention held at the school, the students presented their venture idea: